giorginolab/plumed2-pycv/src/pycv/README.md

 Citation
 ------------------------------------

-Giorgino T. PYCV: Python-based Rapid Collective Variable Development for PLUMED 2.
-(In preparation)
+Giorgino T. PYCV: a PLUMED 2 Module Enabling the Rapid Prototyping of Collective Variables in Python (In preparation)

 Copyright